fmrtl73/pxdocs/content/install-with-other/operate-and-maintain/monitoring/prometheus/index.md

 ## Integration with Prometheus

-### Step 1: Configuring Prometheus to watch px node
+### Step 1: Configuring Prometheus to watch a Portworx node
-Add your px node as a target in Prometheus config file:
+Add your Portworx node as a target in Prometheus config file:

 ![Prometheus Config File](/img/prometheus-config.png "Prometheus Config File")